 There are some other standard moves-- for example, saying that Obama would have made things better if the Republicans hadn't blocked most of what he tried to do.

 However, the question I'm interested in is what do you think are reasonable predictions for recovery under various conditions?

-) said that this a particularly hard sort of recession to recover from because there's so much fraud and confusion.
+In an interview, Nate Silver (author of FiveThirtyEight and The Signal and the Noise-- Why So Many Predictions Fail But Some Don't) said that this a particularly hard sort of recession to recover from because there's so much fraud and confusion.
 He predicted the presidential outcome in 49 out of fifty states and the winners in all 35 senate races.
 Besides, he says that you can't have a good statistical model without understanding what's going on, so I'm very fond of him.

 On the other hand, I don't have a timeline for how fast recovery ought to be.
 What do you think?

 This entry was posted at http://nancylebov.dreamwidth.org/555635.html.
 Comments are welcome here or there. comments so far on that entry.